OSInside/kiwi/doc/source/working_with_kiwi/shell_scripts.rst

 changes performed beforehand do not interfere in a negative way if another image type is created from the same unpacked image root tree.

-If :file:`images.sh` exits with a non-zero exit code, then KIWI will report an error and abort the image creation.
+If :file:`images.sh` exits with a non-zero exit code, then {kiwi} will report an error and abort the image creation.

 See below a common template for :file:`images.sh` script: